'Rick And Morty' Season 7's Shocking Ending Explained

 It doesn’t take Rick and Morty long to realise that they’re obviously still in The Hole, although there is a part of us that couldn’t help but wonder at this point if there’s more to it than that.

-This is the season finale, after all, and given the big changes Rick and Morty have gone through recently, all bets are off now.
+This is the season finale, after all, and given the big changes Rick and Morty have gone through recently, all bets are now off.
 But either way, that doesn’t stop Rick from making the most of it, spending as much time with Diane as he can.

 Since his wife was killed decades ago, Rick has been a hollow shell of a man on the brink of death.
 The show has toyed around with some advances towards healing, but never before have we spent substantial time with Diane outside of the occasional flashback or morbid computer voice.

-Rick and Diane, after decades apart, initially bicker a bit, but it’s not long until they fall in love all over again.
+Rick and Diane, after being decades apart, initially bicker a bit, but it’s not long before they fall in love all over again.

 The Rick we see here couldn’t be further removed from the Rick we already know, and that’s because this softer, kinder version of Rick was the one who existed before Rick Prime took Diane away from him.

-That’s what makes his so-called “revenge” against his nemesis even more heartbreaking now.
-As nothing Rick ever did was going to bring Diane back, not really, and the revenge that fuelled him was never going to bring his old self back, either.
+That’s what makes his so-called ‘revenge’ against his nemesis even more heartbreaking.
+After all, nothing Rick ever did was going to bring Diane back, not really, and the revenge that fuelled him was never going to bring his old self back either.

 For a show that’s often associated with nihilism and despair, it’s worth remembering Rick and Morty season 7 actually excels at these kinds of heart-wrenching, emotional beats when it wants to, which is precisely why those nihilistic tendencies are so despairing because you can’t really have one without the other.

-Still, revealing this gentler version of Rick gives the show a new drive by suggesting that he might one day be able to reach at least some semblance of that version of himself again.
+Still, revealing this gentler version of Rick gives the show a new drive by suggesting that he might, one day, be able to reach at least some semblance of that version again.

 In fact, Rick never entered The Hole at all.
 He hung back, too afraid to confront what he might find inside.
 And so that means everything that played out between Rick and Diane was actually part of Morty’s biggest fear, that he could be easily replaced by his grandfather.